Genetic relationships and inbreeding

 On the other hand, sequence matching implies the matching of single DNA strands.

-As shown in the diagram below, it is possible to tell approximately where the
+As shown in the diagram below, it is nevertheless possible to tell approximately where single-strand

 matching starts and ends.